brenapp/vexdb/README.md

 })
 ```

+> **Warning**: Because of the Cross Origin Policy, setting headers using `vexdb.constants.header` may cause the browser to automatically block requests to `https://api.vexdb.io`.
+It is not reccomended to use headers in the browser.

 ### Caching
 Since VexDB only updates every 4 minutes, this module will prevent repeat requests by resolving them with the previous value immediately.
 You can control this behavior with `vexdb.cache`